mar-be/master-thesis-code/README.md

 ### Evaluation of Partitioning
 Generate evaluation data for one partitioned quantum circuit with one specific cut: [eval_partition_pipeline.py](eval_partition_pipeline.py) \
-Generate evaluation data for different partitioned quantum circuit with various cuts: [eval_part_circuits.py](eval_part_circuits.py) \
+Generate evaluation data for different partitioned quantum circuits with various cuts: [eval_part_circuits.py](eval_part_circuits.py) \
 Evaluation of the results and their visualization: [read_eval_files_circ.py](read_eval_files_circ.py)

 ## License
 The self-produced code is available under the [Apache-2.0 License](LICENSE).

-This project includes parts from third party libraries.
+This project includes parts from third-party libraries.
 Their use is subject to their license terms.
-The following third party libraries were used:
+The implementation used the following third-party libraries:

 1. Tang, Wei.
 (2020).
 CutQC: Using Small Quantum Computers for Large Quantum Circuit Evaluations.
 Presented at the Architectural Support for Programming Languages and Operating Systems (ASPLOS), Zenodo. http://doi.org/10.5281/zenodo.4329804 \
 The library is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) \